alexbfree/thesis/src/frontmatter.md

 Dedication {.unnumbered}
 ==========

-_For my children **Rosie**, **Joey**, and **Zach**; my nephew **Elliott**; and my nieces **Amy** and **Lyla**.
+_For my children Rosie, Joey, and Zach; my nephew Elliott; and my nieces Amy and Lyla.
 My wish is that that you and your generation might soon experience a future where technology can truly help people and empower them to thrive, and where personal data drives human flourishing more than corporate profit.
 I hope that this research can in some small way contribute to a better future for you all._

 Acknowledgements {.unnumbered}
 ================

 No-one really knows how hard a PhD is until they are already well beyond the point of no return.
-It is demanding, challenging and often thankless and lonely work, working countless hours, striving to find meaning among masses of data or iterating endlessly to concisely express complex, nebulous and elusive ideas.
-It is an endeavour made even harder when one is a mature student with financial and parental responsibilities.
+It is demanding, challenging and often thankless and lonely work.
+You spend countless hours striving to find meaning among masses of data or iterating endlessly to concisely express complex, nebulous and elusive ideas.
+This endeavour is made even harder when you are a mature student with financial and parental responsibilities.
 At times, especially during the final unfunded writing-up period, the impacts upon my life and those around me have been huge and unreasonable.
 For this reason, the greatest thanks of all go to my wife **Joni Bowyer**, who has stood by me throughout, picking up the slack again and again where I could not.
 She has endured the impacts of money, time, uncertainty and divided attention that this unforgiving work has thrust upon our family.
 She has also provided practical help on countless occasions with everything from poster layout to time management to grammatical advice.
 I love you forever, Joni.
 Thank you.

 The next person I want to thank is **Jack Holt**, who dedicated many weeks and months of his life to collaborate with me to analyse of mountains of participant data from Case Study Two and to co-write the paper [@bowyer2022gdpr] with me.
 I have absolutely no doubt that without his dedication, it would have been impossible to complete and publish the GDPR study in any reasonable timeframe.